ibm-cloud-docs/transit-gateway/adding-gateway.md

 For more information, see [Adds a connection to a transit gateway](/apidocs/transit-gateway?code=java#create-transit-gateway-connection) in the Transit Gateway API reference.
 {: note}

-## Adding a connection by using Terraform
+## Adding a connection with Terraform
 {: #tg-terraform-adding-connection-transit-gateway}
 {: terraform}